 When you get angry, or annoyed, you leak life force.
 So when someone criticises you, what they’re trying to do is to harvest your energy, and get high on your pain.
 Don’t let them!
 Stay calm and foil their plans.
 Someone living in their power doesn’t NEED to steal yours.
 See past the mind games and stay connected to your purpose.
 As they say,’hating someone is like drinking poison, hoping your enemy will die’.

-You can put up psychic protection (imagining yourself and your critic in mirror balls, with their words bouncing back to them – the affirmation ‘return to sender with love’ is great), but nothing beats self-deprecation.
+You can put up psychic protection (imagining yourself and your critic in mirror balls, with their words bouncing back to them – the affirmation ‘return to sender with love’ is great), but nothing beats self-deprecation and integrating the lessons.
 That’s why I went and studied stand up comedy in Brisbane last year (see video), to prepare myself for parenting and childbirth.

 Here are some examples of how you could defuse criticism (which may or may not be based on my actual life)…